Notes on starting Python development with Windows.

 Choosing a Code Editor or IDE

-My preferred text editor on Windows is currently Visual Studio Code.
+My preferred text editor is currently Visual Studio Code.
 This tutorial shows you the features that Visual Studio Code has for Python development, including code quality checks, and support for debugging.
 You may prefer Atom, which is a high-quality and customisable editor that has plugins for Python, or Notepad++, which will be more suitable for older computers with limited resources.
 All of these editors are free.